Mugen87/yuka/README.md

 We have several examples [on the website](https://mugen87.github.io/yuka/examples/).
 If you download the repository and execute `npm install && npm start` in the main directory, you can start a local server and check out the examples on your computer.

+## Chat

+There is a [Discord server](https://discord.gg/MhnFwYM) if you want to chat about Yuka and game AI related topics.

 ## Resources

 We recommend the following books in order to get familiar with most of Yuka's concepts: